tomwbond/levystag/script.md

 With courage, wit, and ample mirth!
 Let’s feast and jest ‘til the break of day,
 For who can drink and laugh like me, I say!"

-**Narrator**
-"Lastly comes Mercutio, quick of tongue,
-With wit and jests forever young.
-Step forth, bold fool, with your clever sting!"

-**Mercutio**
-"Aye, that’s me, with words that sing!
-Sharp as a blade, I jest and jeer,
-For laughter, friends, is why we’re here!"

 *They gather in a loose circle, whispering and chuckling.
 Hamlet stands at the centre, confused and slightly resistant.*